znobakht/userFavorites/README.md

     some routes only admin can access them.
 For example, only admin can see all profiles.

 # profile router
-    register: when user requests POST to /api/profile. at first, checking if the user existed or not. if not, hashing its password and creating new database object. in response, sending user's informations and _id. (password wont be sent)

 # package.json

     for 'start' script, needs to look at dist/src folder. before start script, must run build script. for 'test', uses jest and running tests one by one. some scripts are necessary for jest to run correctly.

+# auth.router.ts
+    register: when user requests POST to /api/auth. at first, checking if the user existed or not. if not, hashing its password and creating new database object. in response, sending user's informations and _id. (password wont be sent)
+    login: when user requests GET to /api/auth if the user exists, creates a token for him/her and sends it back.